GeoscienceAustralia/dea-knowledge-hub/setup/dea_maps.rst

 Exporting data
 --------------
-To export data directly from DEA Maps for use in a GIS:
+To export data directly from DEA Maps for use in GIS software:

 1. Load a satellite dataset into your workbench and filter it to your location (e.g. follow the ``DEA Surface Reflectance (Sentinel-2)`` example above).
 Click the three vertical dots on the dataset ("Show more actions"), then click ``Export``.